apache/iceberg/format/spec.md

 Manifests track the sequence number when a data or delete file was added to the table.

-When adding a new file, its sequence number is set to `null` because the snapshot's sequence number is not assigned until the snapshot is successfully committed.
+When adding a new file, its data and file sequence numbers are set to `null` because the snapshot's sequence number is not assigned until the snapshot is successfully committed.
 When reading, sequence numbers are inherited by replacing `null` with the manifest's sequence number from the manifest list.
-It is also possible to add a new file that logically belongs to an older sequence number.
-In that case, the sequence number must be provided explicitly and not inherited.
+It is also possible to add a new file with data that logically belongs to an older sequence number.
+In that case, the data sequence number must be provided explicitly and not inherited.
+However, the file sequence number must be always assigned when the snapshot is successfully committed.

-When writing an existing file to a new manifest or marking an existing file as deleted, the sequence number must be non-null and set to the original data sequence number of the file that was either inherited or provided at the commit time.
+When writing an existing file to a new manifest or marking an existing file as deleted, the data and file sequence numbers must be non-null and set to the original values that were either inherited or provided at the commit time.

 Inheriting sequence numbers through the metadata tree allows writing a new manifest without a known sequence number, so that a manifest can be written once and reused in commit retries.
 To change a sequence number for a retry, only the manifest list must be rewritten.